crystallabs/event_handler/README.md

 ## Subclassing

-Subclassing the event classes works as expected:
+Event classes can be subclassed as usual:

 ```crystal`
 require "event_handler"